-- (1) Services that are more expensive than the form of treatment customarily provided under accepted dental practice standards are called "Optional Services".
+(1) Services that are more expensive than the form of treatment customarily provided under accepted dental practice standards are called "Optional Services".
 Optional Services also include the use of specialized techniques instead of standard procedures.
-Examples of Optional Services: - A composite restoration instead of an amalgam restoration on posterior teeth; - A crown where a filling would restore the tooth; - An inlay/onlay instead of an amalgam restoration; or - Porcelain, resin or similar materials for crowns placed on a maxillary second or third molar, or on any mandibular molar (an allowance will be made for a porcelain fused to high noble metal crown).
+Examples of Optional Services:

 If an enrollee receives Optional Services, an alternate benefit will be allowed, which means Delta Dental will base benefits on the lower cost of the customary service or standard practice instead of on the higher cost of the Optional Service.
 The enrollee will be responsible for the difference between the higher cost of the Optional Service and the lower cost of the customary service or standard procedure.